elastx/elx-docs/content/en/docs/openstack-iaas/guides/volume_backup.md

 ![Status-restore-volume](/img/openstack-iaas/guides/ops_backup-restore-9.png)

-## Volume Attach & Detach in Horizon
+## Attach & Detach volume from Horizon

 1. Navigate to ["Project" → "Volumes"](https://ops.elastx.cloud/project/volumes/) and press the ⬇ arrow next to ```Edit Volume``` on the volume you want to attach and then press ```Manage Attachments```